 Here are answers to some of the most common questions we get about attorney-client privilege:

-For example, telling your attorney about preexisting conditions you had before the accident helps him or her prepare a strategy for informing the insurance company, thus limiting any potential damage to your claim.
+For example, telling your attorney about preexisting conditions you had before the accident can benefit your claim.
+Knowing about your prior injuries up front gives your attorney the ability to prepare a strategy for handling your claim.
+When dealing with the insurance company, it also helps to limit any potential damage to your claim’s value.

 After a car crash that causes you serious harm, having an experienced attorney protecting your interests can give you peace of mind.